Mikao Usui was a renowned Tendai Buddhist and the founder of what we know today as “Reiki”.

 Because of the consequences of this disaster, Usui opened at one point an even larger clinic in Nakano, Tokyo.
 Having amazing results, his reputation spread all over the country.
 This led to initiating more than 2000 students in his lifetime.

 Out of these, 20 were considered “Shihan” – Masters/Teachers of Reiki.
 Cujiro Hayashi was one of them.
 He would later become Grand Master.
+This is different from the Reiki Grand Master system which emerged later as an extension of Usui.

 The 5 Reiki Principles Developed by Usui Sensei